Schalkez/portfolio/src/content/blog/en/pnpm-vs-npm.md

 npm install
 ```

-And then… you wait.
+And thenâ€¦ you wait.
 And wait.
 And keep waiting.

-Maybe you try **Yarn**—a bit better—but it still downloads the same package ten times for ten different projects.
+Maybe you try **Yarn**â€”a bit betterâ€”but it still downloads the same package ten times for ten different projects.
 `node_modules` bloats into gigabytes, disks fill up, and CI crawls like a sleepy turtle.

 That was the scene before **pnpm** showed up.

 ---

-## 🚀 How PNPM Differs from NPM and Yarn
+## ðŸš€ How PNPM Differs from NPM and Yarn

 In short: **pnpm stores dependencies completely differently.**